USS Hall (DD-583): Construction and career

-Hall was laid down by the Boston Navy Yard 16 April 1942 and was launched on 18 July 1942, sponsored by Mrs. Elizabeth Williams Greenleaf, great-granddaughter of Lt.
+Hall was laid down by the Boston Navy Yard on 16 April 1942 and was launched on 18 July 1942, sponsored by Mrs. Elizabeth Williams Greenleaf, great-granddaughter of Lt.
 Hall.
 The ship was commissioned on 6 July 1943.

 Hall departed Boston, Massachusetts on 11 August 1943, for shakedown training off the East Coast, then reported for duty at Norfolk, Virginia on 28 September.
 As an escort for French transport Richelieu, she sailed for Boston on 2 October, returning three days later.
 She continued escort duties in the Norfolk and Boston areas until departing 5 November for special duty with the destroyers Halligan and Macomb.
 The three destroyers rendezvoused at sea with the battleship Iowa, carrying President Franklin D. Roosevelt and other dignitaries to the Teheran Conference.
 After a safe crossing, the escorts were relieved of their duties near Gibraltar on 17 November.
 They performed escort and antisubmarine search duties off western Africa until 6 December, then rejoined Iowa for the return voyage of the President and his party.